sulaimonao/self_hosted_search_engine/README.md

 BACKEND_PORT=5050 make dev
 ```

+### Desktop development

+- Run `npm run dev:desktop` to launch the Next.js dev server on `http://localhost:3100`, the Flask API on `tcp://127.0.0.1:5050`, and an Electron window pointed at the renderer URL. `wait-on` blocks Electron until both listeners are reachable, so the window never flashes a “cannot connect” page.
+- Each service runs in the foreground via `concurrently`, so stopping one component no longer tears the rest down.
+Use <kbd>Ctrl</kbd> + <kbd>C</kbd> in the relevant pane (or the terminal) when you really want to exit.
+- The Electron process reads `process.env.RENDERER_URL`; the dev script sets it to `http://localhost:3100` and falls back to the built `index.html` during packaging.
+Update `frontend/electron/main.js` if you move the renderer bundle.
+- The API now exposes `GET /health` (200) and enables CORS for both `http://localhost:3100` and `http://127.0.0.1:3100` with `supports_credentials=true`, matching what the Electron shell uses in development.
+- Change the API launch command or port by editing `dev:api` inside `frontend/package.json`; the desktop script will automatically wait for whatever listener you configure (defaults to `5050`).

 ### Run as Desktop App

 Electron support lets you work in a native window without opening Safari/Chrome.